oresat/oresat-c3-software/README.md

 This is not the only app on the C3, there are two other apps.

 - AX5043 Driver offloads control of ax5043 radios.
 See the [oresat-ax5043-driver] repo.
-- CANd offloads the CANopen stack.
+- CANd offloads the CAN stack.
 See the [oresat-cand] repo.

 ```mermaid
 flowchart TD